rusconi/Python-ST7789/README.md

 Designed specifically to work with a ST7789 based 240x240 pixel TFT SPI display.
 (Specifically the 1.3" SPI LCD from Pimoroni).

+Updated to allow spi mode to be set.

 Make sure you have the following dependencies:

 ````